ZiyiHuang0708/SourceID-NMF/README.md

 | ... | 0 | 23 | 15 | ... | 0 | 23 |
 | taxon_n  |  24 | 25 | 0 | ... | 0 | 14 |

 Name: The name table containing four columns, 'SampleID', 'Env', 'SourceSink' and 'id'.
+The 'SampleID' column describes the labels for each source data or sink data.

 | SampleID | Env |SourceSink | id |
 | ------------- | ------------- |------------- |-------------|